awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

 ## How AWS IoT Greengrass ML inference works<a name="how-ml-inference-works"></a>

 You can train your inference models anywhere, deploy them locally as *machine learning resources* in a Greengrass group, and then access them from Greengrass Lambda functions\.
-For example, you can build and train deep\-learning models in [Amazon SageMaker](https://console.aws.amazon.com/sagemaker) and deploy them to your Greengrass core\.
+For example, you can build and train deep\-learning models in [SageMaker](https://console.aws.amazon.com/sagemaker) and deploy them to your Greengrass core\.
 Then, your Lambda functions can use the local models to perform inference on connected devices and send new training data back to the cloud\.

 The following diagram shows the AWS IoT Greengrass ML inference workflow\.